pierre-yves-monnet/C8-workers-implementation/README.md

 Let's say you set up, for the service task "credit-charging", three threads and three jobs simultaneously.
 This service task takes 1 to 5 seconds to answer.

+Visit the detail on each implementation for description, advantages and concerns, and use case.

 ## Classical Worker

 This implementation realizes the treatment in the handle method.
-The test shows the efficiency is about 68 % when the worker time is homogeneous and drops down to
+The test shows the efficiency is about 68 % when the worker time is homogeneous and drops when worker time is different.

 Visit [Classical Worker](doc/ClassicalWorker.md) detail.